 What Can Cause a Metro Accident Train Derailment?

-Millions of Washington, D.C., Maryland and Virginia locals use the Metro to commute to school, work and to attend social functions each day.
+Millions of Washington, D.C. locals use the Metro to commute to school, work and to attend social functions each day.
 The Metro is also a good way for those visiting the DC area to travel, especially those who do not know the area well.

 While the Metro usually runs smoothly and is able to deliver all its passengers to their destinations in a safe and timely manner, from time to time WMATA accidents and derailments occur.
 Some Metrorail derailments have even resulted in serious injuries and death to both train passengers and workers.